gabraganca/guia-hdp/README.md

    * [Carregue dados para uma relação do Pig sem definir um esquema](#carregue-dados-para-uma-rela%C3%A7%C3%A3o-do-pig-sem-definir-um-esquema)
    * [Carregue dados para uma relação do Pig definindo um esquema](#carregue-dados-para-uma-rela%C3%A7%C3%A3o-do-pig-definindo-um-esquema)
    * [Carregue dados de uma tabela do Hive para uma relação do Pig](#carregue-dados-de-uma-tabela-do-hive-para-uma-rela%C3%A7%C3%A3o-do-pig)
-   * Use Pig to transform data into a specified format
+   * Use o Pig para transformar dados para um formato específico
    * Transform data to match a given Hive schema
    * Group the data of one or more Pig relations
    * Use Pig to remove records with null values from a relation